-We have two classes of products: (1) Advanced Wound Care products, or Section 361 products, consisting of our tissue and cord sheet allograft products, and (2) Section 351 Products, consisting of our micronized and particulate products, which, prior to May 31, 2021, the date the FDA's period of enforcement discretion ended, were used to treat a variety of clinical conditions, including both advanced wound care and musculoskeletal applications.
+We have two classes of products: (1) Advanced Wound Care products, or Section 361 products, consisting of our tissue and cord sheet allograft products, and (2) Section 351 Products, consisting of our micronized and particulate products, which, prior to May 31, 2021, the date the FDA's period of enforcement discretion ended (as described below), were used to treat a variety of clinical conditions, including both advanced wound care and musculoskeletal applications.
 Our Advanced Wound Care business includes two product categories, Tissue/Other and Cord products.
 We sell product through two distribution channels: (1) direct to customers (healthcare professionals and/or facilities); and (2) sales through distributors.

 In November 2017, the FDA published a series of guidances that established an updated framework for the regulation of cellular and tissue-based products.
 These guidances clarified the FDA's views about the criteria that differentiate those products subject to regulation under Section 361 of the Public Health Service Act from those considered to be drugs, devices, and/or biological products subject to licensure under Section 351 of the Public Health Service Act and related regulations.
-The FDA exercised an enforcement discretion period under limited conditions with respect to Investigational New Drug ("IND") applications and pre-market approval requirements, which ended on May 31, 2021 ("Enforcement Discretion").
-We are not currently marketing our micronized and particulate products affected by the guidance in the United States.
+The FDA exercised enforcement discretion with respect to Investigational New Drug ("IND") applications and pre-market approval requirements until May 31, 2021 ("Enforcement Discretion").
+As of May 31, 2021, we stopped marketing our Section 351 products in the United States and are precluded from marketing such products until a Biologics License Application ("BLA") is granted.
+If and when the FDA approves a BLA, we expect to be allowed to market our Section 351 Products in the United States again, but only for specific indications as permitted by the FDA.